ikarus-project/ikarus/docs/website/02_examples/incompressibleRubberBlock.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# Compression of an incompressible rubber block
+# Deformation of an incompressible rubber block

 ## Description
-`iks004_incompressible_LinearElasticity.cpp` uses a finite element technology with displacement and pressure as independent degrees of freedom to simulate the compression of an incompressible rubber block.
+`iks003_incompressible_LinearElasticity.cpp` uses a finite element technology with displacement and pressure as independent degrees of freedom to simulate the deformation of an incompressible rubber block.
 The potential energy for such a system is defined in the `Solid struct` by the function `calculateScalarImpl(const FERequirementType &par, const Eigen::VectorX<ScalarType> &dx)`.
 This function uses the principles of automatic differentiation to provide the stiffness matrix and